 In reflecting on my experience, I can’t stress enough that finance needs to be a business partner within the organization, especially for entertainment startups, in order to achieve and sustain business growth.

 In a lot of studios, the left hand doesn’t necessarily always talk with the right.
 Often, the marketing department will create campaigns that aren’t aligned with budget, or executives will spend money before it’s realized.

 Cash is king in startups.
 You need to be able to justify every expense.
 In the entertainment industry, marketing, distribution, and all other facets of your business come to market together.
 So it’s important to integrate your finance team with your business units.
-Through best practices and clear communication, a startup studio can make smarter decisions based on cash.
+Through operational finance in entertainment best practices and clear communication, a startup studio can make smarter decisions based on cash.